Eureka Stadium: Stage one (2015-17)

 In June 2015 the Victorian government committed $38.5 million to the initial development of the precinct, with approximately half of the funding allocated to the first stage of development of the Eureka Stadium.

 Planning for construction was significantly fast-tracked, occurring whilst the reconstruction of the oval was underway during 2015.
-Initial design concepts for the grandstands were released for public feedback in late 2015 resulting in significant changes to the final design before approval in May 2016.
-Almost immediately, tenders for construction were announced and construction works commenced for a new main grandstand and terraced seating for 5000, player races, a video scoreboard, new coaches boxes and media broadcast suites.
-These works took one year to be completed with the official handover occurring in July 2017.
+Initial design concepts for the grandstands were released for public feedback in late 2015 resulting in significant design changes before final approval in May 2016.
+Almost immediately, construction tenders were announced and construction commenced for a new main grandstand and terraced seating for 5000, player races, a video scoreboard, new coaches boxes and media broadcast suites.
+These works were completed in twelve months with the official handover occurring in July 2017.

 In May 2018 the government funded a $500,000 Ballarat Council study to identify works considered necessary to immediately address the redeveloped facility's immediate needs in addition to making recommendations for the stadiums long-term development.
-The report was submitted to the State Government and informed parts of the Victorian State Government's "Home Ground Advantage - Victoria's Major Stadia Strategy" document.
+The report was submitted to the State Government subsequently informing parts of the Victorian State Government's "Home Ground Advantage - Victoria's Major Stadia Strategy" document.